hidroh/hidroh.github.io/_posts/2015-11-30-building-custom-preferences-v7.markdown

 - add preference-v7 to `build.gradle` as project dependency (of course!)
 - set `preferenceTheme` in our theme in `values/styles.xml`, this is required.
 We can use the default `@style/PreferenceThemeOverlay` as value for a start
-- extend [`android.support.v7.preference.Preference`](https://developer.android.com/reference/android/support/v7/preference/Preference.html).
+- extend [`android.support.v7.preference.Preference`][support-Preference].
 This is the base class for all preference widgets
-- inflate custom layout using [`setLayoutResource(int)`](https://developer.android.com/reference/android/support/v7/preference/Preference.html#setLayoutResource(int)) or [`setWidgetLayoutResource(int)`](https://developer.android.com/reference/android/support/v7/preference/Preference.html#setWidgetLayoutResource(int)) via constructor
+- inflate custom layout using [`setLayoutResource(int)`][setLayoutResource] or [`setWidgetLayoutResource(int)`][setWidgetLayoutResource] via constructor
-- override [`onBindViewHolder(PreferenceViewHolder)`](https://developer.android.com/reference/android/support/v7/preference/Preference.html#onBindViewHolder(android.support.v7.preference.PreferenceViewHolder)) with our view binding and click listener logic.
+- override [`onBindViewHolder(PreferenceViewHolder)`][onBindViewHolder] with our view binding and click listener logic.
 We may need to disable the default click behavior if we want to click child view

 ### A custom `SpinnerPreference`

-Using [uiautomatorviewer](https://developer.android.com/tools/testing-support-library/index.html#uia-viewer) to have a quick peek into how preference-v7 layouts setttings screen, we can see that internally it inflates a [`RecyclerView`](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html), where each preference is an item.
-And as with normal `RecyclerView` implementation, we are to override some sort of [`ViewHolder`](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.ViewHolder.html) create and bind logic.
-In this case, it's an instance of [`PreferenceViewHolder`](https://developer.android.com/reference/android/support/v7/preference/PreferenceViewHolder.html).
+Using [uiautomatorviewer] to have a quick peek into how preference-v7 layouts setttings screen, we can see that internally it inflates a [`RecyclerView`][RecyclerView], where each preference is an item.
+And as with normal `RecyclerView` implementation, we are to override some sort of [`ViewHolder`][ViewHolder] create and bind logic.
+In this case, it's an instance of [`PreferenceViewHolder`][PreferenceViewHolder].

 <img src="/assets/img/settings-uiautomatorviewer.png" class="img-responsive center-block" />

 So here goes!
-Let's call our custom preference `SpinnerPreference`, since a [Spinner](http://developer.android.com/guide/topics/ui/controls/spinner.html) control allows us to display a list of choices, as well as selected value.
+Let's call our custom preference `SpinnerPreference`, since a Spinner[^spinner] control allows us to display a list of choices, as well as selected value.

 Our custom widget layout can be as simple as a single `AppCompatSpinner`.
 We set this layout as our preference's widget layout, which leaves the default title and summary for base class implementation.